BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 ## Looking Up Funds

-A useful function when accepting Bitcoin is checking the received Bitcoin for a specific address in your wallet.
+It's useful when accepting Bitcoin to check the received Bitcoin on a specific address in your wallet.
 For example, if you were running an online store accepting Bitcoin, for each payment from a customer, you would generate a new address, show that address to the customer, then check the balance of the address after some time, to make sure the correct amount has been received:

 ```
 agent.getReceivedByAddress('mpGpCMX6SuUimDZKiVViuhd7EGyVxkNnha', function (err, addressInfo) {